How Much is a Single Storey Extension? A Guide

 What Constitutes a Single Storey Extension?

-A single storey extension typically involves extending the existing structure either at the front, back, or sides, but does not involve adding another level to the existing structure.
-This type of extension can be used to increase living space, add bedrooms, bathrooms, or other functional areas, making it an ideal solution for homeowners seeking to modernize their homes or accommodate growing family needs.
+This type of extension can increase living space, add bedrooms, bathrooms, or other functional areas, making it ideal for homeowners looking to modernize or accommodate family needs.

 Typical Purposes for Single Storey Extensions

-Single storey extensions are commonly used for various purposes, including:
+Single storey extensions serve various purposes, including:

 • Adding a new bedroom, bathroom, or other functional area